fbpx

 Things to do in Kona Hawaii with Toddlers

 • Hawaii Volcanoes National Park: While this is actually about 2.5 hours from Kona, it’s the top thing to do on the Big Island.
-Ask the park ranger for toddler-friendly hikes or easiest toddler activities.
+Ask the park ranger for toddler-friendly hikes or the easiest toddler activities.

 • Akaka Falls: This is on the Hilo side, but it’s one of the best waterfalls on the Big Island for kids.
 It’s easy to get to and totally worth a stop as you explore the Big Island with kids.